Yali-Fu/Yali-Fu.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm currently pursuing my Master's degree in the School of Artificial Intelligence at Jilin University, where I conduct research under the guidance of Associate Professor Qi Wang.
+My research focuses on artificial intelligence (AI), particularly machine learning (ML) and deep learning (DL), with a focus on:

 ---